 Regarded as the oldest garden in Cornwall, the 30 acres of Enys are close to magical.
 Witness the carpets of bluebells, stroll around the bamboo-planted ponds to find the waterwheel, or buy some honey that is cultivated within the grounds.
 The gardens have changed significantly from their initial creation in the 17th Century but their beauty remains.

 With views over the River Fal, Trelissick offers miles of wonderful pathways to explore.
 The grand house, wild woodlands, and the huge array of plants throughout the gardens are a real treat.
 Easily accessible via water, catch a ferry from Truro and get dropped off a short walk from the entrance.

 Bodelva, St. Austell.
 33 minute drive

-The internationally acclaimed Eden Project needs no introduction.
+The internationally acclaimed Eden Project needs no introduction as it’s already one of the best known Great Gardens of Cornwall.
 Take a step into the rainforest biome, experience the hardy plants of the Mediterranean, and explore the outdoor gardens.

 Tremenheere Sculpture Gardens

 A garden of contrast like no other – the works of internationally renowned artists intertwine among the exotic and subtropical plants of the dramatic Tremenheere Sculpture Garden.
 The sheltered gardens offer far-reaching views over the bay and St. Michael’s Mount below.
 This has to be one of our favourite Great Gardens of Cornwall.